-The North West Rural Medical Education Unit supports the Bendigo and Mildura Regional Clinical Schools and health practitioners teaching and practising in the Loddon Mallee region.
+The North West Rural Medical Education Unit supports the School of Rural Health in Bendigo and Mildura, and health practitioners teaching and practising in the Loddon Mallee region.

 The unit produces a range of teaching resources for clinical educators, conducts education research, evaluates programs and teaching and is developing a simulated learning outreach program for the Loddon Mallee region.

 Natalie has responsibilities in the areas of educational development, curriculum development, educational research and program evaluation across the School of Rural Health's regional clinical school sites in north-western Victoria.
 Prior to joining the School of Rural Health, Natalie coordinated the Learning, Development and Community Practice Program at the Centre for Adolescent Health, University of Melbourne.
 Natalie has also worked as a lecturer in the Education Faculty and Centre for Learning and Teaching at the University of Ballarat where she taught in the Graduate Certificate in Education (Tertiary Education) and Masters of Education Courses.
 Natalie’s PhD research explored interdisciplinary approaches to professional learning and practice decision-making in complex health settings.